-RANDOM EVENTS d6 Details A pressure plate triggers the release of two swarms of 1 insects (DC 14 Perception).
+RANDOM EVENTS d6 Details 1 A pressure plate triggers the release of a scarab swarm (DC 12 WIS to spot).
 The scarabs' carapaces are etched in the unnerving likeness of a shrieking visage.
-The grim rider reappears in a hallway or large chamber.
-2 It raises its curved spear and levels it at the characters to challenge them.
+2 The grim rider reappears in a hallway or large chamber.
+It raises its curved spear and levels it at the characters to challenge them.
 The rider charges immediately after.
-The floor collapses beneath a random character, revealing a spiked pit filled with ancient bones (DC 13 Dexter-3 ity save).
+3 The floor collapses beneath a random character, revealing a spiked pit filled with ancient bones (DC 12 DEX to evade it).
 Whoever falls takes 1d8 damage.
-Conversely, a pouch with 30 gp can be found in the pit.
-Poisoned darts are shot from the walls when an incorrectly translated rune is read aloud by a random character (DC 15 Dexterity save).
+Conversely, a pouch with 30 gp can be found in the pit (1 XP).
+4 Poisoned darts are shot from the walls when an incorrectly translated rune is read aloud by a random character (DC 12 DEX to evade).
 The darts deal 1d4 damage to all creatures in the area and cause an acute headache.
-The air grows icv and ethereal chains bind the party.
-The chains pull with unearthly force and bind the characters 5 to the walls.
-The ephemeral chains drain 1d6 strength before vanishing into mist (DC 9 Constitution).
-Two sand bats drop from the dark ceiling and attack.
+5 The air grows icy and ethereal chains bind the party.
+The chains pull with unearthly force and momentarily bind the characters to the walls.
+The ephemeral chains drain 1d4 strength before vanishing into mist (DC 9 CON).
+6 Two sand bats drop from the dark ceiling and attack.
 As they loom closer, whispers in Primordial become barely audible; verses that exalt the deeds of past pharaohs.